Office Hours: Mondays – Thursdays, 8:30AM – 5:00PM; Fridays, 8:30AM – 4:30PM

 Examinations Rescheduled for Reasons One (1) and Two (2):

 Students who seek to change an examination time for reasons one (1) and two (2) above must seek permission via the out-of-sequence petition form available here.
-If a student requests an out-of-sequence examination based on an in-class and 24-hour timed take-home exam, the Registrar’s Office will reschedule the in-class examination.
-The out-of-sequence form is available at: http://www.law.du.edu/forms/registrar/out-of-sequence.cfm
+If a student requests an out-of-sequence examination based on an in-class and take-home exam, the Registrar’s Office will reschedule the examination as follows: (a) in-class exams take priority - the online exam will be rescheduled; (b) if both exams are in-class or online, the exam that is scheduled second in time will be rescheduled.
+All exams will be rescheduled for a day and time closest to the originally scheduled exam that does not cause a subsequent out-of-sequence exam issue.

 Examinations Rescheduled for Reasons Three (3) and Four (4) Above: